kazimincebay/kazimincebay/README.md

-Hi 👋 My name is Kazım İncebay
+Hi 👋 My name is Kazım
 ==============================

-Hello.
 I am interested in web technologies and digital marketing,enterpreneurship.

 * 🌍  I'm based in İstanbul